A Century of Publishing Excellence

 Atlantic Monthly Press becomes an imprint of Little, Brown.1934

-Barney Rosset challenges the U.S. obscenity laws by publishing D.H.
-Lawrence’s Lady Chatterley’s Lover and Henry Miller’s Tropic of Cancer.
-His landmark court victories changed the American cultural landscape.1959
+Barney Rosset begins challenging U.S. obscenity laws by publishing D.H.
+Lawrence’s Lady Chatterley’s Lover, then Henry Miller’s Tropic of Cancer, and in 1962 William S. Burroughs’s Naked Lunch.
+His landmark court victories change the American cultural landscape.1959

 Black Cat is created as the mass market paperback imprint of Grove Press.1960